suncerock/suncerock.github.io/_i18n/en/pages/about.md

 Hi there!

 I am Yiwei Ding.
 I'm a master's student at Georgia Institute Technology.
-My major is Music Technology, and I am doing research in the Music Informatics Group, led by Dr. Alexander Lerch.
+My major is Music Technology, and I am doing research in the [Music Informatics Group](https://musicinformatics.gatech.edu/), led by [Prof. Alexander Lerch](https://www.alexanderlerch.com/).

 My research includes music information retrieval tasks, representation learning for audio and music, music source separation.
 Basically, I like all tasks that teaches the computer to listen or to process audio and music.
 (NOTE: I HATE MUSIC GENERATION!!!)
 In addition, I am interested in machine learning theory and artificial intelligence.

-Before joining Georgia Tech, I completed by bachelor's degree at Fudan University in Shanghai and my major was Data Science and Big Data Technology.
+Before joining Georgia Tech, I completed my bachelor's degree at Fudan University in Shanghai, majoring in Data Science and Big Data Technology.

 *As my hometown, Shanghai has always been and will always be my favorite city - it's metropolitan, modern, international and convenient.
 Being born-and-bred in Shanghai, I have my dearest family, teachers, friends, and countless unforgettable memories there.*